-Researchers at McGill University are working to develop a CO2 curing process for the precast concrete industry that can utilize CO2 as a reactant to accelerate strength gain, reduce energy consumption, and improve the durability of precast concrete products.
+Researchers at McGill University worked to develop a CO2 curing process for the precast concrete industry that can utilize CO2 in place of steam as a reactant to accelerate strength gain, reduce energy consumption, and improve the durability of precast concrete products.
 Carbon dioxide curing of concrete is considered a CO2 storage process.
 As gaseous CO2 is converted to thermodynamically stable calcium carbonate, the CO2 becomes embedded in calcium silicate hydrate.
-Concrete masonry blocks and fiber-cement panels are ideal candidate building products for carbon storage, as they are mass-produced, and require steam curing.
-In order to make the process economically feasible, self-concentrating absorption technology will be studied to produce low cost CO2 for concrete curing and to capture residual CO2 after the curing process.
+Concrete masonry blocks and fiber-cement panels are ideal candidate building products for carbon storage, as they are mass-produced and conventionally cured with steam.
+In order to make the process economically feasible, self-concentrating absorption technology was studied to produce low cost CO2 for concrete curing.
 The compact design of the CO2 chamber and low cost carbon capture technology should result in a net process cost of less than $10 per ton of CO2 stored.
-The proposed research will examine the possibility of achieving a cost-effective, high-performance concrete manufacturing process through a prototype production using specially designed chambers, called CO2 claves, to replace steam kilns and implement forced-diffusion technology to maximize carbon uptake at minimal process costs.
+The proposed research examined the possibility of achieving a cost-effective, high-performance concrete manufacturing process through a prototype production using specially designed chambers, called CO2 claves, to replace steam kilns and implement forced-diffusion technology to maximize carbon uptake at minimal process costs.

 Click to view Presentations, Papers, and Publications